-Flexor digiti minimi brevis has no counterpart; there is no such muscle as the flexor digiti minimi longus.
-The function of flexor digiti minimi longus is performed by the little finger parts of the flexor digitorum superficialis and profundus (Fig. 2-38).
+Flexor digiti minimi brevis has no counterpart which would be flexor digiti minimi longus.
+The function of absent flexor digiti minimi longus is performed by the little finger parts of the flexor digitorum superficialis and profundus (Fig. 2-38).

 As the articular surfaces of a saddle joint, two saddles are in contact at the right angle.